 Tapping into Gen Y strengths at work

 At TELUS International, we know first-hand that Millennials are a powerful and creative force.
-In fact, as a BPO customer service organization, 80% of our employee population is Gen Y. Here are a few tips to getting the most from this talented group:
+In fact, as customer experience innovator, over 85% of our employee population is Gen Y. Here are a few tips to getting the most from this talented group:

 Pleasing this group may require some creative effort but it’s not rocket science.
 By fostering a work environment that is suitable to this generation’s needs, you can expect superior output and tremendous value from your young, growing workforce.